 (i) The Health and Safety Training and Induction Guide outlines the requirements for the provision of training in relation to health and safety and ensures competency of workers, students and contractors.
 A training needs analysis is required to be completed in conjunction with the risk and hazard register to identify the required training for specific positions, activities and tasks.

-(iii) The health and safety training webpage includes information on how to make bookings.
-If additional training is required, health and safety will facilitate and support course development for bespoke training.
-The HR Professional Development Programme also includes health and safety components.
-Departments also provide additional health and safety training based on the requirements, risks and hazards of the department (e.g. Dept. Lab Managers will provide laboratory training).
-The detailed requirements are described in the document Training Programme
+(iii) The health and safety training webpage includes information on how to make bookings for centrally provided Health and Safety training.
+If additional training is required, health and safety will facilitate and support course development as required.
+Departments provide additional health and safety training based on the requirements, risks and hazards of the department.
+Each Critical Risk group has a training matrix.
+Essential training is allocated by role.
+Any essential training for a position needs to be completed.

 (iv) Vault, online health and safety management system holds the training records for the health and safety central training programme.
 Vault should also be used by departments for any specific health and safety training that is provided.
 Vault will automatically generate reminders when training is due to expire.